Suite of Sweets for Sweethearts: Crustless Fudge Pie and Mega Giveaway

 - Melt butter in medium-sized saucepan.
 Remove from heat and slowly add in the following ingredients in order, stirring after each addition: cocoa, brown sugar, granulated sugar, eggs, vanilla extract, gluten-free flour mix, and nuts (if used).

-- Pour filling into prepared pie plate.
+- Pour filling into prepared 9-inch pie plate.

 - Bake for about 25 minutes.
 Test with a toothpick.
 When the pie is done, the toothpick should have just a smidge of chocolate on its tip.
 You don’t want to overcook this pie.